 Moody Blues bass player/singer/songwriter John Lodge explained why the band started their own Threshold label way back in 1969. ” Total artistic control.
 No financial reasons.
 Actually, having our own record company has cost us a lot of money over the years, but it set a precedent for exactly what we wanted to do with our music.
 Everything had to be right.
 And not just the music, we didn’t want anything to look like it was a sham or a hype.”

 Over a half century of recording and live performing, the Moody Blues have racked up practically every award and measurement of musical excellence, and now with their long-deserving Rock and Roll Hall of Fame induction , it leaves no question as to their legitimate claim as one of rock’s most endearing, and enduring, groups.
-Following In the Studio‘s two previous rockumentaries exploring the band’s almost accidental invention of Progressive Rock with Days of Future Passed followed by a #1 seller worldwide five years later with Seventh Sojourn, we have reconvened Moodies singers/ songwriters Justin Hayward and John Lodge with drummer Graeme Edge in this classic rock interview to chronicle the prolific period in between.
-Along with original drummer Graeme Edge ( they don’t count Denny Laine & the Diplomats and “Go Now” for obvious reasons ), the Moody Blues continue to tour to full houses, a herculean accomplishment that places the band into historic territory populated by only one other band with as many original members, the Rolling Stones.
-And now the Moody Blues have joined them in the Rock and Roll Hall Fame. –Redbeard
+Following In the Studio‘s two previous rockumentaries exploring the band’s almost accidental invention of Progressive Rock with Days of Future Passed followed by a #1 seller worldwide five years later with Seventh Sojourn, we have reconvened Moodies singers/ songwriters Justin Hayward and John Lodge with drummer/ band co-founder Graeme Edge in this classic rock interview to chronicle the prolific period in between.
+This edition is dedicated to Graeme Edge, who passed away in November 2021 at the age of 80. –Redbeard